 Ridley Scott’s 1982 movie Blade Runner poignantly uses androids to study what it is to be human.
 The androids are human-like robots but with shortened indeterminate life spans.
 One of androids. played by Sean Young, believes she is human, and is heartbroken when she learns her secret childhood memories are merely an implant of the memories of the inventor’s niece’s.

 Though it’s human nature (and a cognitive bias) to want a single ‘unifying theory,’ in practice AI scientist have discovered that different parts of a robot or artificial brain systems often require different methods to work.
 The program to process data can be decidedly different than the code to make a robot’s hand clasp.
 Further, there are different and sometimes competing methods, language and logic to process the same information and work in the same areas.
 One works better in one way, and other works better in another way.

 While this often frustrates AI scents, this mirrors the way the human mind works.
 The article Logic Versus Art in Expressing Advanced Ideas showed how humans have competing and often irreconcilable ways to analyze and express something.
 ‘Uncorrectable Illusions’ shows how compartments in the brain word independent of each other and even independent of the conscious mind.

-Further, while your biased-based gut reactions have substantial margin of error, they are needed and used for instant reactions.
-Conscious logic mulling may be more accurate, but takes time.
-When a boulder is rolling at you, your gut reaction tells you to get out the the way.
+Further, while your biased-based gut reactions have a substantial margin of error, they are needed and used for instant reactions.
+Conscious logic mulling may be more accurate but takes time.
+When a boulder is rolling at you, your gut reaction tells you to get out the way.
 Worry about logical theory later on, after you’ve jumped out of the way of the boulder.